 - Certified Expert Penetration Tester (CEPT)

 - Certified Mobile and Web Application Penetration Tester (CMWAPT)

 - Offensive Security Certified Professional (OSCP)

 You’ll need to pass one or more exams to obtain most of these certificates.
 It might also be necessary to obtain several of these certifications, especially if you are applying for a senior position.

 6. Transition Into Penetration Testing

 With a few years of experience and a range of technical skills under your belt, you can start looking for your first penetration testing job.
 You can use popular job sites like Indeed, ZipRecruiter, and LinkedIn or specialized cybersecurity job boards such as Cleared Jobs and Dice to look for open positions.
-The job of a penetration tester also offers excellent upward mobility with roles like IT security architect, security consultant, and cybersecurity manager.
+The job of a penetration tester also offers excellent upward mobility with roles like IT security architect, security consultant, cybersecurity analyst, and cybersecurity manager.